IBM/detect-timeseriesdata-change/README.md

 # Change Point Detection in Time Series Sensor data

 This developer journey is intended for any Developer who wants to experiment, learn, enhance and implement a new method for Statistically detecting Change point in Sensor data.
 Sensors mounted on devices like IoT devices, Automated manufacturing like Robot arms, Process monitoring and Control equipment etc., collect and transmit data on a continuous basis which is Time stamped.
 This journey takes you through end to end flow of steps in collating statistics on such Time series data and identify if a Change point has occurred.
 Core building blocks would include computing Statistical parameters from the Time series data, which compares a Previous dataset of a certain Time range in the past with the Current Series in a recent Time range.
 Statistical comparison between these two results in detection of any change points.
 R statistical software is used in this Journey with sample Sensor data loaded into the Data Science experience cloud.
-All the intermediary steps are modularized and all code open sourced to enable developers to use / modify the modules / sub-modules as they see fit for their specific application
+All the intermediary steps are modularized and all code open sourced to enable developers to use / modify the modules / sub-modules as they see fit for their specific application.

 This journey utilizes IoT sensor data and its primary goal is to statistically identify the change point in this sensor data rather than the acquisition and storage of the data itself.
 For sake of completeness of the flow, a simulation of the IoT data acquisition is included as a first step.